-- a.
-A site-specific Flood Risk Assessment will be required taking into account the findings of the Ipswich SFRA October 2020 through appropriate mitigation (see SFRA Section 10, and site sheet in Appendix F) and a site wide surface water management strategy will be required (see SFRA Section 9.7 and Appendix A, Map 11B) in accordance with Policy DM4; - b.
-An archaeological assessment will be required along with any necessary mitigation measures in accordance with Policy DM14; - A contamination assessment is required and appropriate mitigation to address any contamination identified in accordance with Policy DM18;
+- a site-specific Flood Risk Assessment will be required taking into account the findings of the Ipswich SFRA October 2020 through appropriate mitigation (see SFRA Section 10, and site sheet in Appendix F) and a site wide Surface Water Management Strategy will be required (see SFRA Section 9.7 and Appendix A, Map 11B) in accordance with Policy DM4; - b) an Archaeological Assessment will be required along with any necessary mitigation measures in accordance with Policy DM14; - c) a Contaminated Land Assessment is required and appropriate mitigation to address any contamination identified in accordance with Policy DM18;

-- d.
-An Air Quality Assessment is required in accordance with Policy DM3; - e.
-Ecological surveys will be required including for reptiles prior to any vegetation clearance, and mitigation where appropriate.
-A scheme showing how net biodiversity gains would be achieved would be required in accordance with Policy DM8; - f.
-Public open space provision should be sited on the southern boundary to enhance the existing wildlife corridor and development taking place within 10m of the river will only be permitted if it can be clearly demonstrated that it would maintain or enhance the ecological quality of the river corridor in accordance with Policy DM10; - g.
-Development in this location should seek to enable greater recreational, leisure and sports use of the River Gipping and River Orwell; - h.
-High-quality cycle and pedestrian links should be provided through the site which help connect the Princes Street Bridge area to the Waterfront area; - i.
-A transport assessment and travel plan will be required in accordance with Policies DM21 and DM22; - j.
-The site is expected to require improvements to the existing water supply and foul sewerage networks to enable development; - Mitigation will be required to address impacts to the Stour and Orwell Estuaries SPA/Ramsar from recreation, and this can be achieved through contribution to the RAMS; - I. The site contains trees protected by a Tree Preservation Order and therefore layout considerations and tree protection will be required for any development; - m.
-S106 contributions as appropriate will be required towards education and early years provision, library provision, utilities, open space, air quality mitigation, transport mitigation and transport infrastructure as appropriate to the scale of the development; and - n.
-Provide access to superfast broadband in accordance with Policy DM34.
+- d) an Air Quality Assessment is required in accordance with Policy DM3; - e) ecological surveys will be required including for reptiles prior to any vegetation clearance.
+A scheme showing how net biodiversity gains would be achieved would be required in accordance with Policy DM8; - f) public open space provision should be sited on the southern boundary to enhance the existing wildlife corridor and development taking place within 10m of the river will only be permitted if it can be clearly demonstrated that it would maintain or enhance the ecological quality of the River Corridor in accordance with Policy DM10; - g) development in this location should seek to enable greater recreational, leisure and sports use of the River Gipping and River Orwell; - h) high-quality cycle and pedestrian links should be provided through the site which help connect the Princes Street Bridge area to the Waterfront area; - a Transport Assessment and Travel Plan will be required in accordance with Policies DM21 and DM22; - the site is expected to require improvements to the existing water supply and foul sewerage networks to enable development; - k) mitigation will be required to address impacts to the Stour and Orwell Estuaries SPA/Ramsar Site from recreation, and this can be achieved through contribution to the RAMS; - the site contains trees protected by a Tree Preservation Order and therefore layout considerations and tree protection will be required for any development; - m) S106 contributions as appropriate will be required towards education and early years provision, library provision, utilities, open space, air quality mitigation, transport mitigation and transport infrastructure as appropriate to the scale of the development; and - n) provide access to superfast broadband in accordance with Policy DM34.

-Any proposal will be expected to comply with the development management policies contained in the Core Strategy DPD and New Policy Opportunity Area F River and Princes Street Corridor.
-Applicants should also demonstrate how they have taken account of the guidance in the Valley Ipswich Urban Characterisation Study SPD.
+Any proposal will be expected to comply with the development management policies contained in the Core Strategy and Policies DPD Review and Policy SP23 Opportunity Area F River and Princes Street Corridor.
+Applicants should also demonstrate how they have taken account of the guidance in the Valley Ipswich Urban Character Study SPD.